avsculley/PHI-696/Project-3/README.md

 6. Using Protege, place these in the BFO hierarchy where you think they fit best:
 ```
-  (a) Bach's Well-Tempered Clavier: is an object
+  (a) Bach's Well-Tempered Clavier: GDC
   (b) Chair of the UB Philosophy Department: is an 'object'
   (c) SARS-CoV-2: 'object'
   (d) Mexico City: is an instance of a city, which is a subclass of 'object aggregate'
   (e) The trunk of a minivan: subclass of site
   (f) Occupation: process in which some occupation role is realized
-  (g) Ocean: fiat object part bound by a 2D fiat boundary
+  (g) Ocean: environmental system
   (h) Lake: fiat object part bound by a
 ```

 7. True or False; explain your answers:
 ```
   (a) An instance of Material Entity can have an instance of Immaterial Entity as part.
+False
   (b) An instance of Immaterial Entity can have an instance of Material Entity as part.
   (c) An organization may have another organization as part.
+True: an organization of organizations
   (d) An organization may have no members as part.
+False
   (e) Any site is partially bounded by some instance of Material Entity.
   (f) A book placed under the leg of a wobbly table has acquired a new function.
+False
   (g) A glass vase cushioned with packing material for all time, has the disposition to break.
+True
   (h) Spacetime is a class in BFO.
+False
   (i) The continuant fiat boundary class of BFO is closed, meaning, there are no subclasses beyond those identified presently in BFO.
+False becasue there can be subclasses of the subclasses of continuant fiat boundary.
 ```

 8. Model the following scenario in BFO, introducing whatever terms are needed to do so: John runs for 3 hours, startin slowly, speeding up during the middle, then ending the run at a slower pace.